earthgecko/skyline/docs/crucible.rst

 Crucible has 3 roles:

-1. Store resources (timeseries json and graph pngs) for triggered anomalies.
+1. Store resources (time series json and graph pngs) for triggered anomalies.
-2. Run ad-hoc analysis on any timeseries and create matplotlib plots for the run algorithms.
+2. Run ad-hoc analysis on any time series and create matplotlib plots for the run algorithms.
 3. To update the Panorama database (tbd for future Panorama branch)

 Crucible can be used to analyse any triggered anomaly on an ad-hoc basis.
-The timeseries is stored in gzipped json for triggered anomalies so that retrospective full analysis can be carried out on a snapshot of the timeseries as it was when the trigger/s fired without the timeseries being changed by aggregation and retention operations.
+The time series is stored in gzipped json for triggered anomalies so that retrospective full analysis can be carried out on a snapshot of the time series as it was when the trigger/s fired without the time series being changed by aggregation and retention operations.

 Crucible can create a large amount of data files and require significant disk